 - You can limit your own screen time!
 These days I’m letting my phone sleep between 10 pm and 7 am.

+Or, hey — once you’ve shared your Christmas tree photos with grandparents through FamilyApp — you can even leave the phone in another room.
 Enjoy the space you’ve created in your schedule, home, and heart.
-Make room to gaze at the beautiful lights on the tree, without even taking a picture.
+Make room to gaze at the beautiful lights on the tree or the candles on your table, without even taking a picture.